Credit Score Factors

 Final Thoughts

 While it may naturally take many years for you to get your credit score near perfect, there are certainly things you can start paying attention to right now that can help you get on the right track.
+One way is to utilize a credit monitoring service to protect your credit from fraudulent activity and theft.
+If you want to learn more about credit monitorization, check out our TransUnion Review.
 If you want to see more tips on what you can do to stay on top of your credit score, check out our article 7 Ways to Raise Your Credit Score!